 The built-in DAC is decently equipped.
 It’ll accept data streams of up to 24-bit/96kHz through its asynchronous USB, coaxial and twin optical inputs.
 While our resident Apple MacBook worked straight into the USB inputs without issue, it’s possible that that some computers will require additional driver software, which can be downloaded from NAD’s website.

 Traditional users haven’t been forgotten.
 There are two analogue inputs – one in the form of standard pair of stereo RCA connections and the other a 3.5mm jack connection that also doubles as an optical input.

 Recognising that this amp is likely to be used with small speakers, NAD has also added a subtle-acting EQ feature and subwoofer output.
 Phono stage?
 Times have changed since the first 3020, if you want one of these you’ll have to buy an outboard unit.

 Build quality is really good on the whole.
-The amplifier can be used upright – which is how we preferred it – or laid flat in a more conventional manner (admittedly, the fixed display looks a little odd on its side).
+The amplifier can be used upright – which is how we preferred it – or laid flat in a more conventional manner like the Airstream A100 (admittedly, the fixed display looks a little odd on its side).
 The amp will rock a bit when standing upright if you don’t stick on the supplied feet.

 Either way this is a discreet design that just blends in.
 NAD wanted this amplifier to be at home in places where conventional rivals such as Rotel’s RA-10 or Marantz’s PM6004 don’t always fit in.
 We think the company has succeeded.